 1 large ripe mango, halved, pitted, peeled, sliced

-(any seasonal, sliceable fruit can be substituted)
+(any seasonal, sliceable fruit can be substituted)1/4 cup lemon curd

 Preparation

-Combine flour, sugar and salt in processor.
+For crust: Combine flour, sugar and salt in processor.
 Add butter and cut in, using on/off turns, until mixture resembles coarse meal.
 Whisk 2 tablespoons ice water and egg yolk in small bowl.
 Add to dry ingredients and blend just until soft moist clumps form, adding more water by teaspoonfuls if dough is dry.
 Gather dough into ball; flatten into disk.
 Wrap in plastic and refrigerate 1 hour.
 (Having nice chucks of cold butter is what makes your crust nice and flaky so it is important not to overwork the dough at any stage of the preparation)

 Preheat oven to 375°F. Roll out dough on lightly floured surface to 13- to 14-inch round.
 Transfer dough to 11-inch-diameter tart pan with removable bottom.
 Press in overhang, forming double-thick sides.
 Pierce crust all over with fork.
 Freeze crust 30 minutes.
 Bake until golden brown, pressing with back of fork if crust bubbles or slips, about 30 minutes.
 I found that it did bubble quite a bit, when I have made pastry crusts previously the instructions usually direct you to cover with foil and weigh the pastry down with beans or pie weights to eliminate this issue.
 I'm not sure why this recipe didn't call for that, I gave it a try without but next time I will probably weight the crust to free myself up to work on other tasks instead of having to constantly watch it.
 Transfer crust to rack.
 Spread lemon curd over bottom of crust and cool.
 Reduce oven temperature to 350°F.